BraedenWorcester/SQL-Database-with-PHP-Webpage-and-API-Access/README.md

-     POST delete_file (comma deliminated list of files to delete) POST download_file (comma deliminated list of files to download) FILE $file_path_to_upload_str (file to upload - if there are 'i' duplicate files, '-i' is appended to basename, ex: test3.pdf w/ 3 duplicates is test3-3.pdf, may upload multiple files in one command)
+     POST delete_file (comma deliminated list of files to delete) POST download_file (comma deliminated list of files to download) FILE $file_path_to_upload_str (file to upload - if there are 'i' duplicate files, '-i' is appended to basename, ex: test3.pdf w/ 3 duplicates is test3-3.pdf, may upload multiple files)

 _sample download curl:_